-Preparing for a quarter requires ideas and lots of planning, and that’s truer than ever in our current remote teaching situation.
-In hopes of making this process a bit smoother, while providing some consistency for our students learning in online learning environments, we’ve assembled this guide.
-It is a repository of training opportunities, guides, tools, pedagogical considerations, and how-tos to help you develop courses in Canvas to support our students remotely and promote successful learning experiences.
+Preparing for a quarter requires a lot of planning and preparation.
+Part of that process is thinking about how your course activities and engagement would continue in the event of an interruption to instruction.
+This guide is a repository of training opportunities, guides, tools, pedagogical considerations, and how-tos to help you develop courses in Canvas to support our students remotely and promote successful learning experiences.

 These resources have been designed to help you tackle the crucial components of adapting your course: delivering content, engaging students, and assessing learning.

 Your Canvas course site is students’ go-to place to access course materials and participate in between-classes experiences that they would in a typical in-person course—whether those experiences are engaging with your pre-recorded lectures, completing readings, responding to the prompts on discussion boards, or submitting assignments.
 Consistency and clarity in course design, and frequent communication are critical to ensuring students have a successful and productive online learning experience.

 SETUP CANVAS AS A HOMEBASE

 Having course materials online helps you to be prepared and ensures that students always have access to the content they need.
 The following list contains a number of ways you can share various types of course materials with your students online.
 Using Canvas, the official learning management system of the UW, is a simple way for your students and you to stay connected.
 Course sites are automatically created in Canvas each quarter and allow instructors to:

 Use a UW Tacoma Canvas Template to get you and your students off to a great start

 Post the course syllabus Please visit theSuggested Syllabi Service Statements page for potential elements(inclement weather, campus and classroom policies, academic support, etc.) to include in your syllabus.

 Post your "in case of emergency" contact information and communication plan in the event of a campus closure.